BLE 400 Principles of Instruction in Language Minority Education. (3) F, S

-An introduction to general dual language teaching approaches and assessment strategies.
+An introduction to general dual language teaching approaches.
 Focuses on the effective teaching of limited English proficient populations.
 Prerequisite: BLE 511.

 BLE 520 ESL For Children.
 (3) S

-Examines approaches to second language development and assessment for children congruent with recent research in second language acquisition in children.
+Examines approaches to second language development for children congruent with recent research in second language acquisition in children.
 Prerequisite: BLE 511.

 BLE 521 Primary/Elementary Communication Arts in Bilingual Education.
 (3) S